 In accordance with the City’s Inclusionary Zoning Ordinance, §5.11.4, the Project shall include 140 affordable housing units (the “Inclusionary Units”), as follows:

 120 of the residential units in the Project shall be made available to households earning at or below 80% of Area Median Income (AMI), as designated by the U.S. Department of Housing and Urban Development, adjusted for household size for the Boston-Cambridge-Quincy, MA-NH HMFA (“Tier 1 Units”).
 The AMI used for establishing rent and income limits for the Tier 1 Units must average no more than 65% AMI.
-Alternatively, at least 50% of the Tier 1 Units may be priced for households having incomes at 50% of AMI and the remaining Tier 1 priced for households at 80% of AMI.
+Alternatively, at least 50% of the Tier 1 Units may be priced for households having incomes at 50% of AMI and the remaining Tier 1 Units priced for households at 80% of AMI.

 20 of the residential units in the Project shall be affordable to households earning greater than 80%, but at or below 110% of AMI, as designated by the U.S. Department of Housing and Urban Development, adjusted for household size for the Boston-Cambridge-Quincy, MA-NH HMFA (“Tier 2 Units”).

 The Petitioner, the Project, and the Inclusionary Units shall comply with all applicable provisions of the City’s Inclusionary Zoning Ordinance, §5.11, in effect as of the date of this Special Permit/Site Plan Approval, regardless of whether such requirements are set forth herein.
-The Project is not required to comply with amendment, effective January 1, 2021, changing the requirements for large projects.
+The Project is not required to comply with the City’s Inclusionary Zoning Ordinance provision, effective January 1, 2021, changing the requirements for projects with 100 or more residential units.

 The bedroom mix of the Inclusionary Units shall be equal to the bedroom mix of the market-rate units in the Project.
-The proposed mix of the Inclusionary is:
+The proposed mix of the Inclusionary Units is: